 In terms of resolution, look for WQHD (Wide Quad High Definition) – which gives you a pixel count of 2560x1440 – and a wide aspect ratio of 21:9.
 Usually the bigger the screen, the higher the resolution.
 Some of the best ultrawide monitors offer additional features such as picture in-picture or side-by-side, so you can connect up a couple of sources (like two computers, or a computer and tablet) to the same display.
-If high resolution is really important to you, then see our post on the best 4K monitors available.

 The best ultrawide monitors in 2019